Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-The areas of rental property that are affected by the Healthy Homes Standard in Te Hauke include each:
+Rental property areas affected by Health Homes Standards.
+Healthy Homes Standards in Te Hauke include each:

 • Bedroom